zahraghh/multi_objective_optimization/README.md

 Download the ZIP file of this repository from this link: https://github.com/zahraghh/multi_objective_optimization

-Unzip the "Two_Stage_SP-JOSS" folder and locally install the package using the pip command.
-The /path/to/Two_Stage_SP-JOSS is the path to the "Two_Stage_SP-JOSS" folder that contains a setup.py file.
+Unzip the "multi_objective_optimization-Journal" folder and locally install the package using the pip command.
+The /path/to/multi_objective_optimization-Journal is the path to the "multi_objective_optimization-Journal" folder that contains a setup.py file.
 ```
-pip install -e /path/to/multi_objective_optimization
+pip install -e /path/to/multi_objective_optimization-Journal

 ```

-To use this repository, you can directly compile the "main.py" code in the tests\test1 folder.
+To use this repository, you can directly compile the "MILP_solver.py" code in the "MILP solver test" folder using GLPK solver or "NSGA-II.py" code in the "NSGA-II algorithm test" folder using NSGA-II algorithm.

-Have a look at the "tests\test1" folder.
-Four files are needed to compile the "main.py" code successfully:
+Have a look at the "MILP solver test" folder.
+Four files are needed to compile the "MILP_solver.py" code successfully:
-1. "Energy Components" folder containing energy components characteristics
+1. "Energy Components" folder containing energy components characteristics,
-2. "editable_values.csv" file containing variable inputs of the package
+2. "editable_values.csv" file containing variable inputs of the package,
-3. "total_energy_demands.csv" file containing the aggregated hourly electricity, heating, and cooling demands of a group of buildings
+3. "total_energy_demands.csv" file containing the aggregated hourly electricity, heating, and cooling demands of a group of buildings, and
-4. "main.py" file to be compiled and run the two-stage stochastic programming optimization
+4. "MILP_solver.py" file to be compiled and run the two-stage stochastic programming optimization

+The same applied to the "NSGA-II algorithm test" folder, where "NSGA-II.py" file is used instead of "MILP_solver.py" file

 ## How to Use this Repository?
-After the package is installed, we can use multi_objective_optimization\tests\Test folder that contains the necessary help files ("Energy Components" folder, "editable_values.csv', "total_energy_demands.csv") to have our main.py code in it.
-We can first download the weather files, calculate the global titlted irradiance, and quantify distributions of solar irradiance and wind speed by writing a similar code in main.py:
+After the package is installed, we can use multi_objective_optimization\"MILP solver test" or multi_objective_optimization\"NSGA-II algorithm test" folder that contains the necessary help files ("Energy Components" folder, "editable_values.csv', "total_energy_demands.csv") to have our  "MILP_solver.py" or  "NSGA-II.py" file code in it.

+We can first download the weather files, calculate the global titlted irradiance:
 ```
 import pandas as pd
-import math
 import os
 import sys
-import pandas as pd
 import csv
-from pathlib import Path
-import json
 import multi_operation_planning
 from multi_operation_planning import download_windsolar_data, GTI
 ###Decison Variables###
 path_test =  os.path.join(sys.path[0])
 editable_data_path =os.path.join(path_test, 'editable_values.csv')